Print

 Notes

-Note 1 – Good quality Olive oil can be used for frying, but if a neutral taste is preferred, use Canola or vegetable oil.
+Note 1 – Good quality olive oil can be used for frying, but if a neutral taste is preferred, use canola or vegetable oil.

 Note 2 – The sauce should be able to coat the chicken easily.
 The consistency should be a little thinner than honey.
 If the sauce is too thin, add the corn flour and water mixture 1 tbsp at a time to thicken, and cook for 1 minute or until thickened.
 If the sauce is too thick, add 1/4 cup of water, 1 tbsp at a time.

-MAKE AHEAD AND LEFTOVERS – Best cooked and served immediately.
 Refrigerate leftovers for up to 3 days.
 Microwave to reheat.
 The chicken will soften but will still taste amazing.

 • Author: Nicole